The 5G RAN Opportunity

 5G systems built on Picocom products will change all this, with open interfaces allowing the different parts of the system to be purchased from the most appropriate vendors.
 For example, a small cell DU may be located in a central server room and consist of a standard server with Picocom-based baseband offload cards.
 Two or four antenna RUs that support the desired frequency bands can be located on each floor of the building and connected back to the DU using standard Ethernet cabling and switches, instead of proprietary systems.

-An example of such a DAS deployment system is illustrated in the figure above.
+An example of such a small cell deployment system is illustrated in the figure above.